Accommodation FAQ

 What do Accommodation fees include?

 Accommodation fees vary depending on the residence style, room type, and whether meals are included.
-All residences have power, water and laundry.
-Residents also have free access to University internet in each hall and residence.
+All residences have power, water and laundry facilities free of use.
+Residents also have access to the University of Auckland WiFI network within their residence.

 How can a Resident pay their Accommodation fees?